CGCooke/CGCooke.github.io/_drafts/2015-1-25-256-Shades-Darker.md

 Slicing
 ===============

-The area I have selected covers Washington State and British Columbia, with file name *srtm_12_03.tif*.
+The area I have chosen to visualize covers Washington State and British Columbia, the topograpy

-Let's use [GDAL](http://www.gdal.org/) to extract a subsection of the tile.The subsection covers Vancouver Island and the Pacific Ranges stretching from 125ºW - 122ºW & 48ºN - 50ºN.
-Using gdalwarp:
+Lets use [GDAL](http://www.gdal.org/) to extract a subsection of the tile covering Vancouver Island and the Pacific Ranges stretching from 125ºW - 122ºW & 48ºN - 50ºN can be extracted by using gdalwarp.

 {% highlight python %}